Controller Documents 1.0

 3.3 Retrieve Verification Method

 The following algorithm specifies how to safely retrieve a verification method, such as a cryptographic public key, by using a verification method identifier.
-Required inputs are a verification method (verificationMethod), a proof purpose (proofPurpose), and a set of dereferencing options (options).
+Required inputs are a verification method identifier (vmIdentifier), a verification relationship (verificationRelationship), and a set of dereferencing options (options).
 A verification method is produced as output.

-10. If verificationMethod is not a valid verification method, an error MUST be raised and SHOULD convey an error type of INVALID_VERIFICATION_METHOD.
+8. If verificationMethod is not a conforming verification method, an error MUST be raised and SHOULD convey an error type of INVALID_VERIFICATION_METHOD.

-11. If verificationMethod is not associated with the array of vmPurposes in the controllerDocument, either by reference (URL) or by value (object), an error MUST be raised and SHOULD convey an error type of INVALID_PROOF_PURPOSE_FOR_VERIFICATION_METHOD.
+11. If verificationMethod is not associated, either by reference (URL) or by value (object), with the verification relationship array in the controllerDocument identified by verificationRelationship, an error MUST be raised and SHOULD convey an error type of INVALID_RELATIONSHIP_FOR_VERIFICATION_METHOD.

 12. Return verificationMethod as the verification method.